NPRA/image-anonymisation/README.md

     ```

 #### Installing `tf_object_detection`
+**Note:** The following step requires `git` to be installed.
+If `git` is not installed, it can be installed
+to the conda-environment directly by running `conda install git`.

 `tf-object detection` can be installed by running included PowerShell script Anaconda PowerShell Prompt
 (make sure that the `image-anonymisation` environment is activated before running the script.):